jmfuchs/aws-cloudtrail-processing/README.md

 # Processing CloudTrail Logs with AWS Lambda

 This serverless application creates the necessary resources and integrations for properly enabling and processing CloudTrail logs in your environment.
-The below architecture showcases how logs are stored, post-processed, and push to Elasticsearch.
+The below architecture showcases how logs are stored, post-processed, and pushed to Elasticsearch.

 ## Architecture